hathibelagal-dev/instantpolyglot/docs/eng/Greek.md

-Here's a text about Modern Greek, following your guidelines:

 # Modern Greek

 Modern Greek (Νέα Ελληνική, Néa Elliniká) is the official language of Greece and Cyprus, spoken by approximately 13 million people worldwide.
 It is a continuation of Ancient Greek, with a history spanning over 3,000 years.
 The language has undergone significant changes over time, but still retains many features of its ancient predecessor.